openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 	// +listType=map
 	// +listMapKey=type
 	Conditions []metav1.Condition `json:"conditions,omitempty"`
 	// dnsName is the resolved DNS name matching the name field of DNSNameResolverSpec.
+This field can
+	// store both regular and wildcard DNS names which match the spec.name field.
+When the spec.name
+	// field contains a regular DNS name, this field will store the same regular DNS name after it is
+	// successfully resolved.
+When the spec.name field contains a wildcard DNS name, this field will
+	// store the regular DNS names which match the wildcard DNS name and have been successfully resolved.
+	// If the wildcard DNS name can also be successfully resolved, then this field will store the wildcard
+	// DNS name as well.
 	// +kubebuilder:validation:Required
 	// +kubebuilder:validation:Pattern=^(\*\.)?([A-Za-z0-9-]+\.)*[A-Za-z0-9-]+\.$
 	// +kubebuilder:validation:MaxLength=254
 	DNSName string `json:"dnsName"`
-	// info gives the list of associated IP addresses and the corresponding TTL and last
+	// resolvedAddresses gives the list of associated IP addresses and their corresponding TTLs and last
-	// lookup time for the dnsName.
+	// lookup times for the dnsName.
 	// +kubebuilder:validation:Required
 	// +listType=map
 	// +listMapKey=ip
-	Info []DNSNameResolverInfo `json:"info"`
+	ResolvedAddresses []DNSNameResolverInfo `json:"resolvedAddresses"`
 	// resolutionFailures keeps the count of how many consecutive times the DNS resolution failed
 	// for the dnsName.
 If the DNS resolution succeeds then the field will be set to zero.
 Upon
 	// every failure, the value of the field will be incremented by one.
-Upon reaching the value
-	// of 5, the details about the DNS name will be removed.
+The details about the DNS
+	// name will be removed, if the value of resolutionFailures reaches 5 and the TTL of all the
+	// associated IP addresses have expired.
-	ResolutionFailures int `json:"resolutionFailures,omitempty"`
+	ResolutionFailures int32 `json:"resolutionFailures,omitempty"`
 }

 type DNSNameResolverInfo struct {